-Since 2020, I’ve run the email newsletter for the Virginia’s Albemarle County Democratic Party on a volunteer basis.
-We release a new edition every week (formerly once every two weeks, and then the news got … busy.)
+From 2020 through 2025, I ran the email newsletter for Virginia’s Albemarle County Democratic Party on a volunteer basis.
+We released a new edition every one to two weeks, depending on how … busy things were in the country.

 When I took over the newsletter, I wanted to give it a fresh look, find ways to hold readers’ attention, and do whatever I could to turn what they read into what they did.
 I created a new, bold set of logo graphics; added contact information for all our local elected officials in every edition; and prioritized links to volunteer opportunities where readers could take action instead of just getting angry or worried.